Preparing for College

 First, you could take the PSAT.
 The test usually takes place in October and is typically free.
 We suggest taking it both during your sophomore and junior year, that way you can identify what you may need to work on and where you’re showing improvement.

-Besides the PSAT, the easiest way to study is to visit your school library or the local library and check out a study guide.
-Or find a local college that does SAT or ACT prep classes.
+Besides the PSAT, the easiest way to study is to visit your school or the local library and check out a study guide.
+You can also find a local college that does SAT or ACT prep classes.
 We do some at UD.

 As you’re thinking about this decision, a good question to ask yourself is: What do I like to do?
 If you like reading and writing, look at the humanities (English, history, philosophy) or the social sciences (communications, political science, sociology).
 If you like art, look at the arts.
 If you like chemistry, look at the majors that involve chemistry (there are many of them).
 The main thing to remember is: If you enjoy the classes you’re taking then you’ll probably do better in them and you’ll enjoy your time in college that much more.